Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs

-In our ablation study, we assess multiple scene-structuring strategies and their impact on task performance using the GPT-4o~\cite{openai2024gpt4o} model.
+In our ablation study, we assess multiple visual-structuring strategies and their impact on task performance using the GPT-4o~\cite{openai2024gpt4o} model.
 All experiments are conducted on a consistent subset of our 2D synthetic dataset~\cite{main_ref}, with varying object counts per scene.
 The results in Table~\ref{tab:ablation} show the average performance across these scenes.

-The Simple setting represents the baseline configuration, where the model is prompted to describe the image without any additional structuring cues.
+The baseline configuration prompts the model to describe the image without any additional structuring cues.
 As shown, this baseline yields the lowest or near the lowest accuracy in counting and visual search, indicating that unstructured prompts are insufficient for supporting systematic reasoning.

 Among the structured variants, the Grid-based layout consistently performs the worst, particularly in the scene description task, likely due to excessive spatial fragmentation hindering its interpretation of coherent groupings.
 The Column-based layout also underperforms in both scene description and counting tasks compared to horizontal-based layouts, suggesting that vertical splitting is suboptimal for global scene comprehension.
 Interestingly, it achieves a small gain in visual search, where object-level localization is more critical than spatial integration.